zathael/food-facilities-challenge/README.md

 	- ~1.5 hours writing this Readme!
 	- ~2 hours on Unit Testing with this weird local DbContext

----

-Response to Questions
+# Response to Questions
 1. What would I have done different if I had spent more time on this?
 	- Actually stood up a database instead of learning how to load up a csv in the new entity framework's language
 	- implement some authorization so the container doesn't explode from requests
 2. What are the trade-offs I have made?
 	- a trade-off on the User Name search is that, if looking for two users of the same name but different capitalization, you will struggle to get the correct one.
 I don't believe this was a use-case.
 	- in my haste, may have left a spare library or two around or a dangling using case.
 No ReSharper to do my job for me haha
 3. What did I leave out?
 	- meaningful unit testing, as getting a fake database to work is useful time on a robust accurate system but not here.
 4. What would I solve to scale for a large number of users?
 	- Implement a Search Index (Azure has a decent one but the OData query language is unique) for autocomplete
 	- This is an API so you can have a site that services the users and contacts the API for that data (MICROSERVICE ARCHITECTURE)

+# Final Comments
+Reach out if you have any questions or business inquiries!